bberte1/bberte1.github.io/index.md

-# Welcome to Breezy's Blog
+# Welcome to Breezy's Book Blog

 ## Here I'll be able to discuss my favorite hobby, READING!
 My favorite books of all time were written by the stunningly talented, Sarah J. Maas.
 She currently has 2 series published and millions of fans.

 ### Sarah's first series, THRONE OF GLASS, is my absolute all time favorite.
-The books include
+The installment includes:
   - The Assassian's Blade
   - Throne of Glass
   - Crown of Midnight